myrix/quartz-pages/content/Doors of Trithius/Suggestions/2024-10 October/2024-10-29/October suggestions/Write-up.md

 Two reasons I want to do this: 1) if there's a chance my suggestions could influence game design, even if not directly, I would like to take it, cause that's rewarding and feels good, probably even more rewarding then writing code; 2) due to considerations on possible plans to release out of early access.

-To elaborate on the 2nd reason, if the game is to be released out of early access, it's foundational systems, like general skill and ability stuff, possible difficulty modes and new game plus and metaprogression, hunger and travel weariness, should be finalized before higher level content, like quests, specific skills, items etc.
+To elaborate on the 2nd reason, if the game is to be released out of early access, it's foundational systems, like general skill and ability stuff, possible difficulty modes and new game plus and metaprogression, and hunger and travel weariness, should be finalized before higher level content, like quests, specific skills, items etc.

 Doesn't mean that only foundational systems should be worked on until they're done, it's better to intersperse with higher level content, to give players updates and in the mean time to have attention and focus to thoroughly design foundational stuff portion by portion to the highest quality.